guruhq/terraform-alb/README.md

 - `unhealthy_threshold` - how many intervals to assign unhealthy
 - `interval` - interval between checks in seconds
 - `timeout` - amount of time in seconds before a timeout
+- `slow_start` - The amount time for targets to warm up before the load balancer sends them a full share of requests.
+The range is 30-900 seconds or 0 to disable.
+(Default `0`)

 ## Outputs